apramanick/hash_ring/README.md

 3.x, and the original had stopped being maintained, and was stuck at Python 2.x.

-The only modifications I have made is to port this to Python 3.8, and remove the memcache_ring module, since I never use it, and it was not practical for me to test it out.
+The only modifications I have made is to port this to Python 3.8, and remove the `memcache_ring` module, since we never use it, and it was not practical for me to test it out.

-Currently, I have no plans to support this long-term, since this is a temporary measure to port our own code to Python 3.x as painlessly as possible; in fiture, we might move to using a different Python consistent hashing implementation, at which time I will drop support for this.
+Currently, I have no plans to support this long-term, since this is a temporary measure to port our own code to Python 3.x as painlessly as possible; in future, we might move to using a different consistent hashing implementation in Python, at which time I will drop support for this.

 The following description is mostly from the original package.